aeeeeeep/objwatch/README.md

 For more details on frame objects, refer to the [official Python documentation](https://docs.python.org/3/library/types.html#types.FrameType).

-#### TensorShapeLogger
+#### TensorShapeWrapper

-As an example of a custom wrapper, ObjWatch includes the `TensorShapeLogger` class within the `objwatch.wrappers` module.
+As an example of a custom wrapper, ObjWatch includes the `TensorShapeWrapper` class within the `objwatch.wrappers` module.
 This wrapper automatically logs the shapes of tensors involved in function calls, which is particularly beneficial in machine learning and deep learning workflows where tensor dimensions are critical for model performance and debugging.

 #### Creating and Integrating Custom Wrappers